markito/geode-docker/README.md

 docker build .
 ```

-This may take a while depending on your internet connection, but it's worth since it's a one time step and you endup with container that is tested and ready to be used for development.
-It will download gradle and as part of the build, project dependencies as well.
+This may take a while depending on your internet connection, but it's worth since this is a one time step and you endup with a container that is tested and ready to be used for development.
+It will download Gradle and as part of the build, project dependencies as well.

 # Starting a locator and gfsh